 - Heat half of the oil in a large pan over high heat.
 Add the white onion and cook for 3 minutes or until onion has started to brown and soften.

-- Add the bell peppers and celery, cook for 3-4 minutes until vegetables have started to soften.
+- Add the carrots and celery, cook for 3-4 minutes until vegetables have started to soften.
 Add the cabbage along with 2 tablespoon of water.
 Cook, stirring constantly, until cabbage is wilted and cooked through, about 2-3 minutes.
 Season the vegetables with salt and pepper to taste.

 - Remove the vegetables from the pan and plate onto a plate.